edubart/nelua-lang/docs/pages/overview.md

 Sometimes is useful to infer a concept to a different type from the incoming `attr`.
-For example, suppose you want to specialize a function that optionally accepts any kind of arithmetic, but you really want it to be implemented as an number:
+For example, suppose you want to specialize a function that optionally accepts any kind of scalar, but you really want it to be implemented as an number:

 ```nelua